lacuna/bifurcan/doc/benchmarks.md

 ## Lists

-Unlike Clojure and Java's lists, Bifurcan allows for efficient prepending of elements, and provide near-constant time concatenation.
-Due to this additional complexity, the immutable `List` is marginally slower to iterate over, but both lists are very competitive with their equivalents.
+Unlike Clojure and Java's lists, Bifurcan's lists can efficiently remove and add from both ends of the collection.

 ![](../benchmarks/images/list_construct.png)

+`List` is marginally slower to iterate over, but both lists are very competitive with their equivalents.

 ![](../benchmarks/images/list_iterate.png)

+`List` is marginally slower to lookup, because it uses [relaxed radix nodes](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf), but in return gets near constant-time slices and concats.

 ![](../benchmarks/images/list_lookup.png)

+Both `List` and `LinearList` provide effectively constant-time concatenation, the former via the relaxed radix structure, the latter via a wrapper object provided by `Lists.concat()`.

 ![](../benchmarks/images/concat.png)